15 Best Barcelona Neighborhoods to Stay In (2023)

 Now, a little heads-up!
 If you’re one to have tourist hotspots right outside your window, Sant Antoni might feel a touch removed.
 But honestly, its residential feel gives you a more authentic experience.

-Accommodation might lean towards budget-friendly options, which is great for those not looking to splurge on stay.
+Accommodation leans more towards budget-friendly options, which is great for those not looking to splurge on stay.
 But as it keeps gaining traction, who knows?

 This hip neighborhood is evolving, and you might just want to experience it before everyone else does!